• Discounts and special offers

 Just how profitable is the private market?

 In an interview with the New York Times (8), Bank of America's global strategist Haim Israel admitted that, "A lot of the innovation is actually being focused in the private market, and not the public market, and investors in the retail market are missing out."
-But Israel warned that there are no "ground rules to protect" retail investors in this space.
+But Israel warned that you don’t have the same kind of "ground rules" to protect retail investors in this space.

 Although it can feel restrictive, the public market has a well-defined rulebook with the U.S. Securities and Exchange Commission that provides high transparency.
 The private market, however, is another beast.
 Companies can be more choosy about what they disclose, which makes it harder to know exactly what you're investing in.